Information and Instructions About Your Certificate of Title

 - A salvage branding disclosure for vehicles 8 model years or newer

-- A title fee of $50 (plus additional $125 fee for Manufactured Home) by check or money order, payable to the Commissioner of Motor Vehicles.
+- A title fee of $50 (the title fee for a Manufactured Home is $125) by check or money order, payable to the Commissioner of Motor Vehicles.

 Every vehicle purchased with a Garageman Lien as proof of ownership or any vehicle subject to the DMV Salvage Vehicle Program must receive first be titled before it will be allowed to be registered.

 An applicant following the Garageman Lien procedure must present ownership documentation that includes a Notice of Lien and Sale (MV-901A) and a Garageman Affirmation and Bill of Sale (MV-901B).
 An applicant in the Salvage Vehicle program must present a Salvage Certificate (MV-907A) and an Salvage Examination/Title Application (MV-83SAL).
 For additional information, if needed, contact the DMV Title Services Bureau, telephone (518) 486-4714.
 The telephone service is available on weekdays, except Wednesdays and state holidays, between the hours of 9 a.m. and 4 p.m.

 When you apply for an original title certificate, you must provide proof ownership signed over to you, proof of sales tax payment, and proof of identity.